Fidetro/fidetro.github.io/_posts/2020-4-19-magellan_en.md

 If `Magellan` installation fails, please download and install it separately from [here]((https://www.foolishtalk.org/magellan/magellan.pkg))

-3. Connect the mobile phone to your computer, then choose your personal mobile.
+3. Connect your iPhone/iPad to your Mac using a USB or USB-C cable, then choose your personal mobile.
 ![](https://www.foolishtalk.org/cloud/d944f3a7aa0e20280cb65dff013839e6.png)

 4. If there is no installing the driver before, please click to `Install the driver `firstly.